-Figure 7 - Number of units gamesold grouped by genre
+Figure 7 - Number of games released grouped by genre

 Initial Approach

 Description

 Our target is to predict global sales of a video game which is a continuous variable.
 This limits our model choice to Regression model.
 To enlarge the number of models available we will also try to transform the Regression problem into a classification problem (Logistic Regression).